 The Welding Technology program is designed to fuse the technological, professional and technical skills necessary to ensure that graduates are competent welders and business professionals.
-This residential program offers students relevant general education, business and technology courses and a complete series of skills development in welding.
+This program offers students relevant general education, business and technology courses and a complete series of skills development in welding.
 Students will develop skills in Fillet (F) and Groove (G) Welding, and Metal Arc Shield Welding.
 Students will also learn MIG/TIG components of more advanced welding techniques for pipe welding.
-This program prepares students for careers in welding by offering a hands-on competency based experience.
 Students may be eligible to sit for certifications in basic and intermediate welding skills.
 Graduates from this program may seek entry level employment as a welder in a welding shop, ship yard, automotive repair facility, construction and other work settings.